webdriverio/webdriverio/docs/guide/testrunner/organizesuite.md

 $ wdio wdio.conf.js --spec ./test/specs/e2e/login.js
 ```

 Note that each test file is running in a single test runner process.
-Since we don't scan files in advance (see the next section for information on piping filenames to the wdio) you _can't_ use for example `describe.only` at the top of your spec file to say Mocha to only run that suite.
+Since we don't scan files in advance (see the next section for information on piping filenames to `wdio`) you _can't_ use for example `describe.only` at the top of your spec file to say Mocha to only run that suite.
 This feature will help you though to do that in the same way.

 ## Run Multiple, Specific Test Specs